 Learning how to be confident is not always going to be smooth sailing and isn’t any easier when there are harsh, societal standards constantly enforced by the media.
-The standards fed to consumers detail how you should look, act and dress every day while pushing people to conform to norms, tossing away their own self-expression.
+The standards fed to consumers detail how you should look, act, and dress every day while pushing people to conform to norms and toss away their own self-expression.
 The expectations in the beauty community make it even harder for women to feel comfortable in their own skin.

 People have since been speaking out against these standards and are advocating for an increase in the representation of minorities and people of color, leading Indian women all over the world to flip the switch on beauty standards set for them.
 Indian women have done a complete 180 on beauty expectations and are now showing the world their confidence and that brown is beautiful.

 Tanya Dhar is a beauty blogger, social media influencer, and content creator from Bangalore, India.
 Dhar said she has felt pressured from the western expectations that are set for women in her community.
 Before the changes for inclusivity in the beauty community, Dhar said the unrealistic standards strongly affected her and still linger with her today.

 “I find myself over analyzing everything, from my outfit to my waist size, even when I know that it shouldn’t matter.”

 Despite her overwhelming feelings of not fitting into society’s definition of beauty, Dhar said that she still feels fortunate to live in a country that is so splendidly diverse, and it is topics like these that unite Indians and inspire them to embrace their differences.